Adding a service role with permissions to deploy backend resources - AWS Amplify Hosting

 1. Open the IAM console and choose Roles from the left navigation bar, then choose Create role.

 2. On the Select trusted entity page, choose AWS service.
-For Use case, select Amplify, then choose, Next.
+For Use case, select Amplify - Backend Deployment, then choose Next.

 3. On the Add permissions page, choose Next.